JuliaToiviainen/MountaInvest/README.md

 On the nontechnical side, I've learned how to work in groups as well as individually.
 This project was big on the individual side and it gave me a deeper understanding of the essential parts of app development and how time-consuming they can be.
 I learned that good research is essential when planning, as it can help to avoid mistakes.

-In general, I learned to be more critical of my skills and time and improved my problem solving skills.
+In general, I learned to be more critical of my skills and time and improved my problem solving skills, in addition I got to challenge my creative side.
 Lastly, I learned that I really enjoy building meaningful projects and realized that I’m very passionate about the areas that I study.